seeyouspacecorgi/cooklang-obsidian/README.md

 | `fr`          | French        | français              | [@seeyouspacecorgi](https://github.com/seeyouspacecorgi)
 | `it`          | Italian       | Italiano              | thanks [@savissimo](https://github.com/savissimo) !

+### Multi-language cookbooks
+By default the plugin will use the same language as Obsidian.
+The language for individual files can be set using metadatas : `>> language: en`

 ## Security
 > Third-party plugins can access files on your computer, connect to the internet, and even install additional programs.